 The question at hand is really about what potential seed investors expect to see in a team before committing to investing.
 Everyone has different ideas about this.

-I happen to believe that a demonstrable prototype, a well thought-out business plan and a small, hungry team are what early investors expect to see first.
-A Board of Advisors at this point has little value in raising money, and a stellar executive team, or even any executive team, is not really adding any value either.
+A Board of Advisors at this point has little value for raising money, and a stellar executive team, or even any executive team, is not really adding any value either.

-A really good marketing person can put together a more formal business plan that contains the essentials you need to raise money from real Angel Investors.
+A really good marketing person, however, can put together a more formal business plan that contains the essentials you need to raise money from serious angel investors.
 They can figure out the target market, market size and describe the customers you seek.
-They should also serve as a Program Manager, having long conversations with your engineering team about what’s possible and how long things might take to get to a shipping product.
+They should also serve as a Product Manager, having long conversations with your engineering team about what’s possible and how long things might take to get to a shipping product.

 If your potential investors can see some reality and not just arm-waving, some risk is mitigated in their eyes.
 Money is very expensive at this stage in regard to the amount of equity you will give up for it.